Historic Sites of Manitoba: Brandon University Rural Resources Archives / S. J. McKee Archives (270 Eighteenth Street, Brandon)

 Archivists | Photos & Coordinates | Sources

 This archival collection contains records related to rural development, education, agriculture, health studies, and the City of Brandon, as well as the development of Brandon University.
-It was established by the University in 1975, in collaboration with Manitoba Pool Elevators, as the Rural Resources Archives.
+It was established in 1975, as the Brandon University Rural Resources Archives, to mark the 50th anniversary of Manitoba Pool Elevators and the 75th anniversary of Brandon University.
+A commemorative plaque was unveiled by Pool President Harold Bertram Sneath in June 1976.

 Archivists